jplayle/Coinbase_Market_Maker/README.md

 # Coinbase_Market_Maker

 A simple market making program for the Coinbase Pro exchange.
-One of the first automated trading algos I wrote and the first one to turn a profit.
+One of the first automated trading algos I wrote (circa 2017) and the first one to turn a profit.

 Features:
 - Red-black binary tree used for the order book structure.